LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Results and Reflection

 \subsection{Replication Effectiveness: Affected by LLM vs. Human Strengths}

 \looseness=-1 So, what are the \emph{actual} strengths and weaknesses of LLMs, and how do they affect replicated LLM chains?
-We delve into students' reflections on the implementation effectiveness and their ideas for improvements.
+We delve into students' reflections on the implementation effectiveness.
 We find that, not too surprisingly, crowdsourcing pipelines proven effective might require some redesigning to accommodate the unique capabilities of LLMs, which \emph{still differ} from humans'.
-This observation aligns with discussions in prior work~\cite{wu2022ai, webson2023language}; however, with the comprehensive exploration of the task space through replications, two significant patterns now become more apparent:
+This observation aligns with discussions in prior work~\cite{webson2023language}; however, with the comprehensive exploration of the task space through replications, two significant patterns now become more apparent:

-\paragraph{LLMs need explicit information foraging} Multiple crowdsourcing pipelines require \emph{implicit} information selection and integration.
+\paragraphBold{LLMs need explicit information foraging.} Multiple crowdsourcing pipelines require \emph{implicit} information selection and integration.
 For example, in \pMapReduce, workers performing the \emph{Reduce} step had to remove unnecessary information to make the final paragraph coherent.
 Despite the necessity, few pipelines involve such explicit sub-tasks for selection.
 This might be because humans are capable of implicit information filtering, re-ranking, and selection~\cite{pirolli1999information, sperber1986relevance, marchionini1995information}.
 When it is clear that certain pieces are low-quality, out-of-place, or redundant, humans would proactively remove the unnecessary parts so as to retain a reasonable cognitive load.
 In contrast, LLMs struggle with information foraging, and tend to constantly accumulate context and produce outputs with mixed quality.
 Students observed these deficiencies at three levels and proposed possible changes: \begin{itemize}[nosep, leftmargin=1.1em,labelwidth=*,align=left]

 \item \emph{Fail to mitigate low-quality intermediate results. } For example, when writing paragraphs with \pRecrusive, P4 found that even conflicting information from different sub-tasks would get integrated into the final writeup, resulting in incoherence (e.g., claiming the university mascot to be both a Scot and an owl).
 Several students stressed the need for intermediate quality control, for \quoteinline{reducing the unpredictability of the model.} (P13, \pIterateParallel).